How to Hunt the Rut During Every Phase

 - Keep trail cameras rolling as you hunt the rut, especially near scrapes, to catch pics of bucks cruising your property.

-- Use a cover scent and deer attractant like Apple or Cherry Bomb field spray to cover your own scent and lure deer in.
-Check out this article for tips using Bomb spray.
+- Use a cover scent/deer attractant to cover your own scent and lure deer in.

 Post Rut